qsebring3930/cs2mulch/_pages/insertionsort.md

 The two face-up cards **54** and **67** are **in order**, so we stop and flip them both face-down.

-{% include figure image_path="/assets/images/isort16-0.png" alt="Sample cards from the Acorn deck." caption="Flip up 54, 67 added to right.
-Stop because in order." %}
+{% include figure image_path="/assets/images/isort16-0.png" alt="67 placed in the collection." caption="67 placed in the collection." %}

 ### Add 41